 Banaue Rice Terraces is considered the “8th Wonder of the World”.
-Previously believed to have been built 2,000 years ago, recent studies have shown that they were built between 500 to 800 years ago.
+Previously believed to have been built 2,000 years ago, recent studies according to Stephen Acabado, director of the Ifugao Archaeological Project (IAP), have shown that they were built between 500 to 800 years ago.
 Nevertheless, these “stairways to the sky” are still considered an engineering marvel that is proof to the ingenuity of the free people of Ifugao in olden times.
 Located approximately 1,500 metres (4,900 feet) above sea level, these rice paddies are irrigated by small canals connected to streams that cascade from a higher location.

 The rice terraces reveal much of the culture of the province’s tribal people.
 In 1995, it was inscribed in UNESCO’s World Heritage List as “a continuing cultural landscape”.
 There are rituals to be performed before, during, and after planting rice.
 With the exception of a few farmers, rice farming in this part of the world is still traditional, no machines and no chemicals.
 In fact, the government is promoting organic rice from the whole province of Ifugao for export!